Liter, Really

 Common liquids and their weights per liter

 Notice the range.
-Mercury is 13.On the flip side, 5 times heavier per liter than gasoline.
+Mercury is 13.5 times heavier per liter than gasoline.
 That's why you can't just memorize one number.

 Solids measured in liters?
 Yes, it happens